aartikov/Sesame/dialog/README.md

 dialog.show("Some message")
 ```

 3. To show a dialog to receive some user input use `showForResult`.
 It is a suspend method, so must be called in a `launch`-block.
-It waits for a user input and returns it.
+It waits for a user input to return it.
 Returned `null` means that the dialog was dismissed.
 ```kotlin
 viewModelScope.launch {
     val result = dialog.showForResult("Some message for result")